Dr. Gary Tanchak, D.C.

 • It has a pressure sensor and indicator.

-• It’s Bluetooth enabled.
+• It’s Bluetooth-enabled.

-• It has rubberized handle.
+• It has a rubberized handle.

 • You can buy it with an HSA/FSA card (more details here).